polyipseity/obsidian-modules/README.md

 // You can workaround the inability to infer the current directory. await self.require.import("../relative/path/to/a module.js", { cwd: tp.file.folder(true) })

-// If `await` is not supported, use `self.require` instead.
+// If `await` is not supported, use `require` instead.
 It has less support for loading modules, however. self.require("obsidian") self.require("vault/path/to/a module.md")
 // The following three requires context and may not be able to infer the current directory.
 Please file an issue if so.